browserengineering/book/book/embeds.md

 The first type is a *plugin*.
 There have been many attempts at plugins on the web over the years.
-Some provided a programming language and mechanism for interactive UI, such as [Java applets][java-applets] or [Flash].^[YouTube originally used Flash for videos.]
+Some provided a programming language and mechanism for interactive UI, such as [Java applets][java-applets] or [Flash].^[YouTube originally used Flash for videos, for exmaple.]
 Others provided a way to embed other content types into a web page, such as [PDF].
 But plugins suffer from a lot of the same accessibility and other "platform integration" drawbacks of `<canvas>`, and also have to provide